2015 year in review – 8 highlights for space, science and the CSA

-With 2015 coming to an end, it is only fitting to review what an incredible year it has been for space, science and the Canadian Space Agency.
-In this review, we will highlight some of the Canadian Space Agency's proudest moments of the year, as well as great moments, events and discoveries for space and science throughout the world.
+With coming to an end, it is only fitting to review what an incredible year it has been for space, science and the Canadian Space Agency (CSA).
+In this review, we will highlight some of the CSA's proudest moments of the year, as well as great moments, events and discoveries for space and science throughout the world.

 Billed as the successor to the famed Hubble Space Telescope, the Webb will be the foremost space observatory of the next decade, serving thousands of astronomers worldwide.
 The Webb will study every phase in cosmic history, ranging from the first luminous glows after the Big Bang, to the formation of stellar systems capable of supporting life on planets like Earth, to the evolution of our own solar system.